Exploring Caregiving Work Settings: Independent vs. Agency, Registry, Hospital, and Nursing Home

 Learner Objectives

-1. Compare the benefits and challenges of working independently, with an agency, with a registry, and in institutional settings.
+Compare the benefits and challenges of independent, agency, registry, and institutional caregiving models

-3. Apply strategies to transition between caregiving environments while maintaining professional standards and client safety.
+Apply strategies for transitioning between caregiving roles while maintaining professional standards

 Disclosure